The Painlev\'{e}-type asymptotics of defocusing complex mKdV equation with finite density initial data: Introduction

-In Section \ref{sec3}, we solve the RH problem \ref{RHP0} and show tits Painlev\'e asymptotics in the transition region $\mathcal{D}$.
+In Section \ref{sec3}, we solve the RH problem \ref{RHP0} and show Painlev\'e-type asymptotics in the transition region $\mathcal{D}$.
 With a series of deformations and $\bar{\partial}$-steepest analysis, the RH problem \ref{RHP0} is changed into a hybrid $\bar{\partial}$-RH problem \ref{ms3}, which can be solved by a pure RH problem \ref{mrhp} and a pure $\bar{\partial}$-problem \ref{trad}.
-We further show that the pure RH problem \ref{mrhp} can matched by a solvable Painlev\'{e}-II model near the critical points $z=\pm1$ in the transition region $\mathcal{D}$.
-The residual error come from the pure $\bar{\partial}$-problem \ref{trad}.
-At last we complete the proof of Theorem \ref{th} by inverting the previous transformations.
+Moreover, we show that the pure RH problem \ref{mrhp} matched by a solvable Painlev\'{e}-II model near the critical points $z=\pm1$ in the transition region $\mathcal{D}$.
+The residual error comes from the pure $\bar{\partial}$-problem \ref{trad}.
+Finally, we complete the proof of Theorem \ref{th} by inverting the previous transformations.